aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.31.14 (May 11, 2023) =
+* Improvement: Combine the current_user_can function calls into one function that has a filter so it can be easily overridden.

 = Version 2.31.13 (April 12, 2023) =
 * Improvement: Fix a compatibility issue with the "Copy & Delete Posts" plugin (copy-delete-posts) that caused the "Empty Trash" button to not be clickable for Anja.